prezi/lunchie/README.md

 You may want to get comfortable with `heroku logs` and `heroku restart` if you're having issues.

+### Database

-For database modules , Sequelize used [ http://sequelizejs.com/articles/getting-started ]
+For database modules, you can use Sequelize [ http://sequelizejs.com/articles/getting-started ].

-You will need also to setup Postgress on your local Machine [ https://wiki.postgresql.org/wiki/Detailed_installation_guides ]
+You will also need to setup Postgress on your local Machine [ https://wiki.postgresql.org/wiki/Detailed_installation_guides ].

 ## In case, you want to improve or change it...